libretro/docs/docs/guides/roms-playlists-thumbnails.md

 The following example is a single-entry MAME 2003-Plus playlist for [Alien Arena](https://www.arcade-museum.com/game_detail.php?game_id=6850) -- the silent version of this game is available through the RetroArch **Content Downloader** found in the **Online Updater** menu.

-The playlist is named `MAME 2003-Plus.lpl` which means it will match the existing icon for that core's playlists in the RetroArch assets pack and display it for the playlist for menu drivers that implement playlist icons.
+The romset with the `label` **Alien Arena** is located at `path` being `C:\retroarch\downloads\alienar.zip`; note that the backslashes are doubled in JSON-formatted playlist entries so that the value of the `path` entry is `C:\\retroarch\\downloads\\alienar.zip`.

-The **Alien Arena** romset is located at `C:\retroarch\downloads\alienar.zip`; note that the backslashes are doubled in JSON-formatted playlist entries so that the value of the `path` entry is `C:\\retroarch\\downloads\\alienar.zip`.
+The ROM's corresponding `db_name` is `MAME 2003-Plus.lpl` which tells the menu driver which ROM database to use for looking up the game's metadata, thumbnails and game-system-specific icon-type.
+Menu drivers which implement playlist icons will use it to display it next to the ROM's name.

 ##### `MAME 2003-Plus.lpl`
 ```json